 First, you should know that we’ve tested IPVanish on macOS.
 All of the information found in this review applies to other versions of IPVanish as well.
 And also, to learn how we review VPN services, please use the provided link.

 Background, Jurisdiction & Reputation

-IPVanish was created in 2012 as a VPN product of a company called Mudhook Media.
-This was a subsidiary of Highwinds Network Group, whose headquarters was in Florida.
-In the beginning, this was a fairly basic VPN that was designed for Windows PC users.
-However, it didn’t take long for the company to grow to include a number of devices and more advanced features.
-During that time, IPVanish found itself in the center of a privacy-related scandal, which we’ll talk about in the following segment of our review.
+IPVanish launched in 2012 as a VPN product of a company called Mudhook Media.
+It was a subsidiary of Highwinds Network Group, whose headquarters was in Florida.
+In the beginning, this was a fairly basic VPN, designed for Windows PC users.
+However, it didn’t take long for the company to grow and cover other devices and more advanced features.
+During that time, IPVanish found itself in the center of a privacy-related scandal, which we’ll talk about in the following segment of this review.

-Things changed in 2017 when IPVanish was acquired by a company called StackPath.
-We can’t say that this VPN provider changed in any way, except for one thing.
-The management team of IPVanish, along with its CEO Lance Crosby, has been constantly reminding us that any previous scandals were in the past and that IPVanish doesn’t log any personal data anymore.
-We don’t have any reason to believe otherwise.
+Things started to change in 2017 when IPVanish was acquired by a company called StackPath.
+We can’t say that this VPN changed drastically, except for one thing.
+The new management team of IPVanish, along with its CEO Lance Crosby, has had been reminding us that any previous scandals were in the past and that IPVanish no longer logged any personal data.
+In fact, IPVanish became a ‘zero-logs’ VPN service at that time.

-In 2016, it was discovered that IPVanish actually logs some personal data – even though this provider claimed to have a ‘strict no-logs’ policy since 2012.
-As can be seen in this criminal affidavit, this case involved child abuse and pornography and a suspect who was investigated by the US Department of Homeland Security.
+In 2016, it was discovered that IPVanish has had actually logged some personal data – even though this provider claimed to have a ‘strict no-logs’ policy since 2012.
+As can be seen in this affidavit, this case involved child abuse and pornography, as well as a suspect who was investigated by the US Department of Homeland Security.

 - Source IP address of the suspected user;

 - Dates and times that clearly describe when the user was actively using IPVanish.